Somerton, Somerset

+Somerton (/ˈsʌmərtən/ SUM-ər-tən) is a town and civil parish in the English county of Somerset, situated on the River Cary, approximately 8.8 mi north-west of Yeovil.
+The parish, which includes the hamlets of Etsome, Hurcot, Catsgore, and Catcombe, had a population of 5,484 at the 2021 census.
+Residents are often referred to locally as Somertonians.

-Somerton (/ˈsʌmərtən/ SUM-ər-tən) is a town and civil parish in the English county of Somerset.
-It gave its name to the county and was briefly, around the start of the 14th century, the county town, and around 900 was possibly the capital of Wessex.
+Somerton gave its name to the county and was briefly the county town around the start of the 14th century.
+Around 900, it was possibly the capital of Wessex.
 It has held a weekly market since the Middle Ages, and the main square with its market cross is today popular with visitors.
-Situated on the River Cary, approximately 8.8 mi north-west of Yeovil, Somerton has its own town council serving a population of 4,697 as of 2011.

-Residents are often referred to locally as Somertonians.
-The civil parish includes the hamlets of Etsome, Hurcot, Catsgore, and Catcombe.

-Archaeological remains at Somerton are evidence of a Celtic settlement.
-The discovery of a high status cemetery in 2019, suggests that these local people adopted a more Roman lifestyle.
+Archaeological remains at Somerton provide evidence of an Iron Age Celtic settlement.
+The discovery of a high-status cemetery in 2019 suggests that these local people adopted a more Roman lifestyle.
 During the Anglo-Saxon era, Somerton was an important political and commercial centre.
 After the Norman conquest of England the importance of the town declined, despite being the county town of Somerset in the late thirteenth century and early fourteenth century.
-Having lost county town status, Somerton then became a market town in the Middle Ages, whose economy was supported by transport systems using the River Parrett, and later rail transport via the Great Western Railway, and by light industries including glove making and gypsum mining.
+Having lost county-town status, Somerton then became a market town in the Middle Ages, the economy of which was supported by transport systems using the River Parrett, and later rail transport via the Great Western Railway, and by light industries including glove making and gypsum mining.

-In the centre of Somerton the wide market square, with its octagonal roofed market cross, is surrounded by old houses, while close by is the 13th century Church of St Michael and All Angels.
+In the centre of Somerton the wide market square with its octagonal roofed market cross is surrounded by old houses, and close by is the 13th-century Church of St Michael and All Angels.
 Somerton also had links with Muchelney Abbey in the Middle Ages.
 The BBC drama The Monocled Mutineer was filmed in Somerton from 1985 to 1986.